 (Not a Residence Hall)

-Woodstock Lodge – Woodstock Lodge was the second of three homes build by the Clarkson Family, restored in the 1960s and now hosts the office of Development and Alumni Relations.
+Woodstock Lodge – Woodstock Lodge was the second of three homes built by the Clarkson Family, restored in the 1960s, and now hosts the Office of Development and Alumni Relations.
 Often mistaken with Woodstock Village when first arriving on campus, this is an administrative building and doesn’t house any students (although it used to years ago!).

 Woodstock Village – Located near the Science Center, Woodstock has 10 buildings with 10 apartments per unit.
 Typically Woodstock houses upper-class students and the International Living-Learning Community.